KristofferTroncoso/rheastagram/src/kanban.md

 * fix NewPic modal
 * do a new-account test. see how it is with no pics or anything.
 * add likes feature
-* add comment feature
-* explore/try out fetch api or some apollo or urql stuff instead of amazon's API and graphqlOperation
 * make a react native version
 * pull out graphql queries and mutations into own file. right now theyre in the components
 * Make one custom S3Image component and replace all the other ones i have.